forestgrape/coronavirus/index.md

 ### News Board

 - 31.1.22: Possibly [changed IFN treatment effects](6_prevention_and_treatment/interferon.md#changes-in-treatment-outcomes) with Omicron and with acquired immunity present.
-Looking at individuals treated with IFNs for other indications, could discover changes in treatment effects.
+Looking at individuals treated with IFNs for other indications, could elucidate changes in treatment effects.

 - 17./30.1.22: *Findings and interpretations are stated, to the best knowledge, even-handed.
 Biased thinking may happen nevertheless, please point out.
 Human rights are kept in mind.*